 While flying Confederate flags may or may not indicate white supremacist proclivities, let alone a penchant for violence, the burning of American flags by antifa and Black Lives Matter protestors almost always signals a hatred for what America stands for.
 The frequent brutality of such mobs, the silencing of dissenters through scare tactics, and the sanctioning of force against bystanders and police pose a greater threat in terms of sheer numbers and destruction.

 BLM and Antifa activists who hurl stones, set fires, and make indiscriminate use of pepper spray are far more intimidating than KKK misfits who brandish rifles, the lone lunatic who rammed his car into protestors in Charlottesville notwithstanding.

 With the escalating polarization of American politics, Jews are increasingly besieged by extremists on both sides of the political divide.
 The Jew is viewed as both subjugator and oppressed, world dominator and universal scapegoat.
 Jews can now take their choice of hearing white nationalists warn "Jews will not replace us" or leftist agitators yell "occupiers."
-In either case the extremists are to add the wish for Jews to "burn in ovens."
+In either case the extremists are sure to add the wish for Jews to "burn in ovens."